 c.
-A scrimmage kick made when the kicker's entire body is beyond the neutral zone is an illegal kick, a live-ball foul that causes the ball to become dead.
+A scrimmage kick made when the ball carrier's entire body and the ball are or have been beyond the neutral zone is an illegal kick, a live-ball foul that causes the ball to become dead.

 PENALTY - For an illegal kick beyond the neutral zone (live-ball foul): Five yards from the previous spot and loss of down [S31 and S9: KIK].